eskil4152/CSharpServer/README.md

 Fetches all from database.

-Fetches by firstname, lastname and fullname from database.
+Fetches by firstname, lastname, fullname and id from database.
+Can delete person from database with id
+Can log in with username and encrypted password, and remains authenticated with JWT Tokens.
+Can check authorization levels with JWT Tokens.

 ## Todo
 - [x] Make repo, service, controller and entity